All client entry is through OMI Office at 705 Chatham Steet, by calling 919-776-8474 during normal intake hours are 8:00 am -10:00 pm.

 Emergency beds are held for late hospital discharge or law enforcement impacted clients.

-Once a client completes the 211-intake process and arrives at the shelter, the case manager or shelter supervisor determine the bed assignment.
+Once a client completes completes the intake process at the shelter office, the case manager or shelter supervisor determine the bed assignment.
 Initial bed assignment will be determined by need, physical capability and bed availability.

 After 72 hours and a case manager interview, the client may: